gsmainclusivetechlab/interop-docs/docs/manual/session.md

 Step 3 - Component URLs:
 ![ITP Session Configure Components](/img/itpsessionconfigure.png)

+In the screenshot above, DFSP 1 is a SUT, and it should use the URL provided to send any requests intended for Mowali Hub.

+As described in [Connections](../architecture/connections), the URLs provided at this stage are dynamic, and include the session UUID.
+If your user is a member of a group, you can select the session as the default session for your group instead, which will provide a static group URL at this stage instead.

+Finally, this page is also where environment variables are configured for the session.
+These environment variables will affect the behaviour of the test cases, so it is important to match the variable names that are used in the test case.
+These are normally documented in the test case preconditions, and it is possible to adjust the session environment variables at any time.
+If you are a member of a user group, you can also select group environments which are preconfigured within your group.

 After the session has been created, you will be able to see the test cases selected during creation.
 From there, it is possible to select a specific test case and proceed with the test execution.